James Fitch (minister): Family life

-In October 1648, Rev. Fitch married Abigail Whitfield, daughter of the Rev. Henry Whitfield of Guilford, Connecticut.
+In October 1648, Fitch married Abigail Whitfield, daughter of the Henry Whitfield of Guilford, Connecticut.
 They had six children: James, born Aug.
 1649; Abigail, Aug.
 1650; Elizabeth, Jan.
 1651; Hannah, Sept.
 1653; Samuel, April 1655 and Dorothy, April 1658.
 Abigail died on 9 September 1659, just before Fitch moved to Norwich.

-Rev. Fitch married Priscilla Mason, daughter of Major John Mason in October 1664.
+Fitch married Priscilla Mason, daughter of Major John Mason in October 1664 at Norwich.
 This marriage had eight children: Daniel, John, Jeremiah, Jabez, Anna, Nathaniel, Joseph and Ebenzer.

-In his latter years, Rev. Fitch lived in Lebanon with one of his children and died there in November 1702 at the age of 79.
-He is buried at the Old Cemetery in Lebanon.
+In his latter years, Fitch lived in Lebanon with one of his children and died there in November 1702 at the age of 79.
+He is buried at the Trumbull Cemetery (also known as the Old Cemetery) in Lebanon.

-The brother of Rev. Fitch was Thomas Fitch Jr. (14 October 1612 – 14 April 1704) who was a founding settler of Norwalk, Connecticut.
+The brother of Fitch was Thomas Fitch Jr. (14 October 1612 – 14 April 1704) who was a founding settler of Norwalk, Connecticut.
 He served as a deputy of the General Assembly of the Connecticut Colony representing Norwalk in the May 1673 session.